Download data with a dry-run simulation

 The tee command will send the output of the dryrun to the

-screen as well as to a file named log.dryrun
+screen as well as to a file named log.dryrun.

-file will look somewhat like a regular
+The log.dryrun file will look somewhat like a regular

 HEMCO standalone log file but will also contain a list of data files and